GRB 161219B-SN 2016jca: a powerful stellar collapse: Observations, data reduction and results

-The host galaxy of the GRB-SN is clearly detected and resolved in both the VLT images and a {\it Hubble Space Telescope (HST)} image taken with WFC3/UVIS and the open LP filter (about 2000--10,000\,\AA); see Figure 1.
-We have located, on archival PanStarrs images of the host, the precise position of the GRB-SN using the {\it HST} LP image and have measured the flux of the host within a circle of $1''$ radius.
-The $griz$ magnitudes are $g = 23.0 \pm 0.1$, $r = 22.6 \pm 0.1$, $i = 22.4 \pm 0.1$, and $z = 22.5 \pm 0.1$.
-The resulting colours are typical of a modestly absorbed star-forming galaxy \cite{Kinney96}.
-We have converted these magnitudes to the Bessel $BVRI$ system for subtraction from the optical counterpart; see below.
+In order to study the SN component of the GRB optical counterpart, we must first subtract the contribution of the host galaxy and afterglow from the light curves and spectra of SN\,2016jca.
+The host galaxy is clearly detected and resolved in both the VLT images and a {\it Hubble Space Telescope (HST)} image taken with WFC3/UVIS and the open LP filter (about 2000--10,000\,\AA); see \citet{Cano17}.
+We have identified on archival Pan-STARRS images of the host the precise position of the GRB-SN and have measured the flux of the host within a circle of $1''$ radius.
+The $griz$ apparent magnitudes are $g = 23.0 \pm 0.1$, $r = 22.6 \pm 0.1$, $i = 22.4 \pm 0.1$, and $z = 22.5 \pm 0.1$.
+The resulting colours are typical of a modestly absorbed star-forming galaxy \citep{Kinney96}.
+We have converted these magnitudes to the Bessel $BVRI$ system for subtraction from the optical counterpart.

-We applied a Galactic extinction correction using $E(B-V) = 0.028$\,mag \cite{Schlafl11} and the extinction curve of \cite{Cardelli89}, and a K-correction that we evaluated with our own spectra, to our $BVRI$ light curves.
-These are reported in Supplementary Figure 2 in the rest frame.
-While the initial decline can be attributed to a monotonically decreasing afterglow formed in a blast wave, starting around day 2--3 all light curves show a rebrightening that we interpret as supernova emission, as clearly confirmed by the spectra that exhibit the typical stripped-envelope supernova signature.
-We have decomposed the light curves into an afterglow component, a supernova similar to SN\,1998bw \cite{Galama98}, and a host galaxy estimated as stated above.
+While the initial temporal decline of the GRB optical counterpart can be attributed to a monotonically decreasing afterglow formed in a blast wave, starting around day 2--3 all light curves show a rebrightening.
+We interpret this as SN emission, as clearly confirmed by the spectra that exhibit the typical stripped-envelope SN signature, especially at late times when the afterglow negligibly contributes to the total flux.

-The X-ray afterglow of GRB\,161219B was observed by the {\it Swift}/XRT (0.3--10\,keV) and by the {\it Swift}/UVOT with its 6 optical and UV filters.
-The X-ray light curve and spectrum are reported in the {\it Swift} archive (http://www.swift.ac.uk/xrt\_spectra/ and http://www.swift.ac.uk/xrt\_curves).
-We have downloaded from the Swift archive and analysed the UVOT data, which cover the first 2 weeks after the explosion.
-The X-ray spectrum is described by a single power law with spectral index $\beta_{X} = 0.86 \pm 0.06$ ($F_\nu \propto \nu^{-\beta_X}$); the X-ray temporal decay, reported in Supplementary Figure 2, is well described by a double power law with a time break at $\sim$12 rest-frame days.

-Under the assumption that the multi-wavelength afterglow is produced by a homogeneous jet impacting the surrounding medium and develops according to standard fireball theory, a break at a similar time should be present also in the optical light curve as required by homogeneous jet geometry and dynamics.
-However, the emerging of the SN light may make this difficult to observe (see Supplementary Figure 2).
-Following \cite{Sari99}, we determine a jet opening angle of 40 degrees assuming a medium density of 1 cm$^{-3}$ and the observed isotropic energy of $1.6 \times 10^{50}$ erg \cite{Frederiks17}.